 How do I refresh my desktop in Windows 10?

-On Windows 10 and older versions, you can refresh your desktop by right-clicking anywhere in the empty space on the desktop.
+On Windows 11 and older versions, you can refresh your desktop by right-clicking anywhere in the empty space on the desktop.
 Next, select the third option from the context menu.
 Alternatively, as mentioned above, you can also press the F5 key to use the refresh option.
 Similarly, there are many other helpful Windows keyboard shortcuts that can make your life easier.